VT-EGIS/vt-campus-map/README.md

 Setup Instructions
 ------------------
 1. Clone this repository into the place where your webserver can pick it up and serve it.
-   I usually put it in `/var/www` for apache to detect it.
+   For example, put it in `/var/www` for apache to detect it.
    `git clone git@github.com:VT-EGIS/vt-campus-map`
 2. Open http://your-domain-name/vt-campus-map in your web browser.